New Entry to Woolworths

 A second enclosed tunnel will be constructed, linking Perth train station to Padbury Walk.

-The escalators from Forrest Place to Level 1 will be closed and temporary access stairway will be constructed.
+The escalators from Forrest Place to Level 1 will be closed and a temporary access stairway will be constructed.